snu-cdrc/dog-reference-epigenome/README.md

 ## Processed data repository
 ### RNA contigs
  Transcript contig means the region of the transcript covered by RNA-seq.
 Therefore, it is possible to study known and novel positions where transcripts are expressed without dependency on genome annotations.
+(Need to write about data)

 Download: [RNA_Contigs](--)<br>
 #### Reference: